 That’s right…today’s recipe is for Egg Roll in a Bowl!
 Have you ever heard of it?
 Have you ever had it?
 I’ve seen this concept floating around the interwebs for the past couple of years, but I only wish I hadn’t waited so long to make it!

 Basically, Egg Roll in a Bowl is exactly what it sounds like.
 It takes the yummy, savory filling of an egg roll — seasoned meat and veggies — and serves it over rice or quinoa as opposed to the tedious work of folding everything up in an egg roll wrapper.
 But lack of wrapping aside, I made this recipe even less work by employing my trusty Instant Pot!

-Those of you who checked out my Top 20 Recipes of 2018 post may have noticed that last year’s Instant Pot recipes were some of my most popular posts of the year.
+Last year’s Instant Pot recipes were some of my most popular posts of the year.
 And I knew that this year, I’d want to bring you even more Instant Pot goodness!
 So when I decided to try my hand at the currently trendy Egg Roll in a Bowl concept, I knew I’d want to create it as a pressure cooker recipe.

 And so here it is…Instant Pot Egg Roll in a Bowl!
 I was thrilled by how this one turned out.
 And I can’t describe how speedy and simple it is to throw together!
 So allow me to break it down for you…